GoogleCloudPlatform/qwiklabs-training-content/labs/GCPFUND-StorageCloudSQL/instructions/en.md

 sudo nano index.php
 ```

-11. In the __nano__ text editor, replace ```CLOUDSQLIP``` with the Cloud SQL instance IP address that you noted above.
+11. In the __nano__ text editor, replace ```CLOUDSQLIP``` with the Cloud SQL instance Public IP address that you noted above.
 Leave the quotation marks around the value in place.

 12. In the __nano__ text editor, replace ```DBPASSWORD``` with the Cloud SQL database password that you defined above.
 Leave the quotation marks around the value in place.